Analyzing ADCP Data with MHKiT

 [14]:

-Because this deployment was set up in “burst mode”, the next standard step in this analysis is to average the velocity data into time bins.
+As this deployment was configured in “burst mode”, a standard step in the analysis process is to average the velocity data into time bins.

-If an instrument was set up to record velocity data in an “averaging mode” (a specific profile and/or average interval, e.g. take an average of 5 minutes of data every 30 minutes), this step was completed within the ADCP during deployment and can be skipped.
+However, if the instrument was set up in an “averaging mode” (where a specific profile and/or average interval was set, for instance, averaging 5 minutes of data every 30 minutes), this step would have been performed within the ADCP during deployment and can thus be skipped.

-To average the data into time bins (aka ensembles), start by initiating the binning tool VelBinner. “n_bin” is the number of data points in each ensemble, in this case 300 seconds worth of data, and “fs” is the sampling frequency, which is 1 Hz for this deployment.
-Once initiated, average the data into ensembles using the binning tool’s bin_average function.
+To average the data into time bins (also known as ensembles), you should first initialize the binning tool ADPBinner.
+The parameter “n_bin” represents the number of data points in each ensemble.
+In this case, we’re dealing with 300 seconds’ worth of data.
+The “fs” parameter stands for the sampling frequency, which for this deployment is 1 Hz.
+Once the binning tool is initialized, you can use the bin_average function to average the data into ensembles.

 [15]: